Yejashi/obsidianNotes/Research/Papers/Sub-GMN/Sub-GMN Paper Experiments.md

 - The same query graph `Q` is used across all samples.
 - Each data graph `G` is generated randomly, and the query graph `Q` is embedded into it.
 - Noise is added to features → Gaussian noise (mean = 0, variance = 0.25).

+Why?
+- Tests ability of Sub-GMN to find the same pattern in different noisy graphs.